jamesdsmith/tokentool/README.md

 # tokentool
 Web app for creating battle map tokens.
-This proejcted started as a web based re-write of this tool: http://www.rptools.net/toolbox/token-tool/
+This proejcted started as a web based re-write of this tool: http://www.rptools.net/toolbox/token-tool/.
+The RPTools utility is very good, but crashes on macOS, and I would like to explore adding some additional useful features.

 ## TODO
 * Add menu with controls for: